irfan-khairul/issue-tracker/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 # Acknowledgments
-- This project was developed following an online course by [Course Name/Instructor].
+- This project was developed following an online course.
 - Thanks to the open-source community for providing helpful resources and libraries.